-In Q3 2017 there were no administrative receiverships.
-Since 2012 there have tended to be fewer than ten cases per quarter, because use of this procedure is restricted to certain types of company or to floating charges created before September 2003.
+In Q1 2018 there was one administrative receivership.
+Since 2012 there have tended to be fewer than ten cases per quarter.
+This because use of this procedure is restricted to certain types of company or to floating charges created before September 2003.

-&lt;sup>1 Administrations are seasonally adjusted; receiverships and company voluntary arrangements are not seasonally adjusted as the data do not exhibit regular patterns.
+1 Administrations are seasonally adjusted; receiverships and company voluntary arrangements are not seasonally adjusted as the data do not exhibit regular patterns.